liuyxpp/liuyxpp.github.io/_posts/2020-03-19-scattering-1.md

 Other quantities,$\beta(q)$ and $G(q)$ accounts for the effect of size distribution of scatterers and encodes fluctuations of the scatterer positions, respectively.
 They will be our topics after the computation of $F(\vq)$, $P(q)$ and $Z_0(q)$ is implemented.

 ## Why Julia
 I ran into Julia about five years ago.
 Back to those days, I was in love with Python which greatly increased my coding productivity.
 However, I was suffering from its slowness.
 Before Python, I developed scientific software using C++ which is fast but it is too complicated and sometimes it made me crazy to implement a specific numerical algorithm.
 You can check out those software packages I have developed [here](/software).
 I was wondering then if there was a programming language which combines the performance of C++ and productivity of Python.
 I tried to search terms like "speed and scripting programming language" in google and I found Julia, which was in its very early stage but showed its great potential.
 After that, I payed special attention on it.
 Now Julia is in version 1.3.
-After ten years intensive developing, it become a stable language.
+After ten years intensive developing, it matures into a stable language.
 Therefore I decide to give it a try. `Scattering.jl` is my first package written in Julia.

 Besides its speed (check out a comparison of performance of various popular programming language [here](https://julialang.org/benchmarks/)), what attracts me most are list below: